-Some of my students showed really large increases or decreases in their scores this year.
-Is the Office of Accountability going to adjust these outliers so they don't have too big an effect on my school's overall scores?
+Some of my school's students showed really large increases or decreases in their scores this year.
+Is the Department of School Quality Measurement going to adjust these outliers so they don't have too big an effect on my school's overall scores?

 Yes.
 In some schools, especially those with small student populations, student growth outliers like this can have a large impact on overall school averages.
-In order to control for this, the Office of Accountability will cap decreases and increases in scores at the 1st and 99th growth percentiles, respectively.
+In order to control for this, the Department of School Quality Measurement will cap decreases and increases in scores at the 1st and 99th growth percentiles, respectively.

-Are my Diverse Learners compared to other Diverse Learners nationally when calculating that priority group's metrics?
+Are my school's Diverse Learners compared to other Diverse Learners nationally when calculating that priority group's metrics?